National Basketball Association: Playoffs

-The NBA playoffs begin in April after the conclusion of the regular season with the top eight teams in each conference, regardless of divisional alignment, competing for the league's championship title, the Larry O'Brien Championship Trophy.
+The NBA playoffs begin in April after the conclusion of the regular season and play-in tournament with the top eight teams in each conference, regardless of divisional alignment, competing for the league's championship title, the Larry O'Brien Championship Trophy.
 Seeds are awarded in strict order of regular season record (with a tiebreaker system used as needed).

 Having a higher seed offers several advantages.
-Since the first seed begins the playoffs playing against the eighth seed, the second seed plays the seventh seed, the third seed plays the sixth seed, and the fourth seed plays the fifth seed, having a higher seed means a team faces a weaker team in the first round.
+Since the first seed begins the playoffs playing against the eighth seed, the second seed plays the seventh seed, the third seed plays the sixth seed, and the fourth seed plays the fifth seed, having a higher seed typically means a team faces a weaker opponent in the first round.
 The team in each series with the better record has home-court advantage, including the First Round.

-Before the league changed its playoff determination format for the 2006–07 season, this meant that, for example, if the team that received the sixth seed had a better record than the team with the third seed (by virtue of a divisional championship), the sixth seed would have home-court advantage, even though the other team had a higher seed.
-Therefore, the team with the best regular season record in the league is guaranteed home-court advantage in every series it plays.
-For example, in 2006, the Denver Nuggets won 44 games and captured the Northwest Division and the third seed.
-Their opponent was the sixth-seeded Los Angeles Clippers, who won 47 games and finished second in the Pacific Division.
-Although Denver won its much weaker division, the Clippers had a home-court advantage and won the series in 5.
+The league began using its current format, with the top eight teams in each conference advancing regardless of divisional alignment, in the 2015–16 season.
+Previously, the top three seeds went to the division winners.